 GTA Homeowners know that the perfect remedy to an undersized home is often sitting right beneath you in the form of your unfinished basement.
 Spreading out and making more room is as easy as putting in walls, floors, and lights.
 Except it’s not as easy as it sounds.
 Transforming your unused basement space into a new living space takes a lot of planning, and requires coordination and time.
 Since a basement renovation is a costly project, take the time to make sure that you do it correctly, and avoid making mistakes that can set you back in both money and time spent.
-Here are the tips and tricks you need to know before you finish your basement:
+Here are the

 - Never skip the necessary permits: You may be tempted to simply go ahead and renovate, since all work will be happening downstairs and out of sight anyway.
 While you don’t need to apply for building permits if you’re merely renovating in most areas, certain spots have rules regarding finishing of previously unfinished interiors.
 As the expanded living space will likely incur extra taxes, you risk getting fined heavily if you get caught.
 Similarly, you might be forced to tear down the project and rebuild it with the proper permits.
 Even if you avoid these eventualities the possibility of your selling the home is lowered, as many buyers will avoid purchases without official certification.
 Don’t skip the permits, it’s worth filling in the paperwork if only to avoid future problems.